 Approval from the property manager or designee must be obtained prior to the transfer of any university equipment to another state agency or institution.
 A written explanation for the transfer, along with any charges that will be assessed for the equipment, must accompany a Property Transfer Receipt form and be sent to Inventory Services at INVtransfer@austin.utexas.edu.

-When the equipment is transferred, the university inventory number plate must be removed.
+When the equipment is transferred, the university’s inventory barcode tag must be removed.

 Once Inventory Services has received a completed Property Transfer Receipt form with the appropriate Texas state agency or institution signatures, they will remove the equipment from the department's inventory listing.

+C. Disposal of Inventory to a Non-state Agency through a Transfer or Sale Approval of the property manager or designee must be obtained prior to the removal of any university equipment to a non-state agency or institution.
+State agencies are defined by the Property Manager List for State Agencies and Institutions of Higher Education, and any agency not on this list is considered a non-state agency.
+Non-state agencies include universities outside the state of Texas.
+A written explanation for the removal, along with any charges that will be assessed for the equipment, must accompany an Inventory Removal Request form.
+The following information must be provided for each item offered for sale:

+departmental unit code

+inventory number

+element number

+disposal reason

+use IRR upload template drop-down values only

+responsible person UT EID

+contact name of the person most knowledgeable of the equipment

+do not list the inventory contact

+proceeds of the sale, including supporting documentation

+If the equipment is transferred or sold, the university inventory plate must be removed.

-C. Transfer of Computer Hard Drives
+D. Transfer of Computer Hard Drives

-All computer hard drives must be wiped prior to transfers of any kind so that the information cannot be recovered.
+All computer hard drives must be wiped prior to transfers so the information cannot be recovered.
 Hard drives can be securely destroyed via the free hard drive destruction service provided by Information Technology Services (ITS).
 Departments should contact their departmental Local Area Network (LAN) personnel for assistance.
 For additional information on safety special handling, view the CCART tutorial.

-D. Inventory Removal Request (IRR)
+E. Inventory Removal Request (IRR)

 An IRR is appropriate when a unit wants to have something deleted from its inventory for one of several possible reasons.
 The reasons for an item to be removed are as follows: